Table of Contents

 Unicameral Congress of the Republic of Peru (“Congreso de la República del Perú”); 130 seats; members are elected by popular vote to serve five-year terms.

 President of Peru / Presidente Constitucional de la República del Perú: Pedro Pablo Kuczynski (since 28 July 2016).
-Note: the President is both the Chief of State and Head of Government; additionally two vice presidents are provided for by the Constitution. – Pedro Pablo Kuczynski (nickname: PPK) was born in 1938 in Lima (Peru), son of Maxime Hans Kuczynski, a medical doctor of German/Polish origin who left Germany in 1933 because of his Jewish roots, and Madeleine Godard, who was born in the French speaking part of Switzerland; he is a cousin of the renowned French-Swiss film director Jean-Luc Godard (*1930).
-He is fluent in four languages and a gifted amateur piano, violin and flute player.
+Note: the President is both the Chief of State and Head of Government; additionally two vice presidents are provided for by the Constitution. – Pedro Pablo Kuczynski (nickname: PPK) was born in 1938 in Lima (Peru), son of Maxime Hans Kuczynski, a medical doctor of German/Polish origin who left Germany in 1933 because of his Jewish roots, and Madeleine Godard, who was born in the French speaking part of Switzerland.
+Kuczynski is a cousin of the renowned French-Swiss film director Jean-Luc Godard (*1930) – he is fluent in four languages and a gifted amateur piano, violin and flute player.

-Prime Minister (“Premier” – Head of the Council of Ministers: Fernando Zavala Lombardi (since 28 July 2016).
+Prime Minister (“Premier” – Head of the Council of Ministers: Mercedes Aráoz (since 17 September 2016).
 Note: the Prime Minister does not exercise executive power; this power is in the hands of the President.

 Cabinet: Council of Ministers appointed by the President.